madtec-dev/Contract/Contract.md

 ## Payment

-Being a small business, cash flow is very important to CSS Wizardry.
+Being a small business, cash flow is very important to Madtec.
 As such, it is asked that You meet the payment terms outlined below.

 ### Deposit

-An upfront deposit of 50% is required before commencing with any agreed work.
+An upfront deposit of 30% is required before commencing with any agreed work.
 This deposit is non-refundable and will only be paid once a fixed scope has been set, and we are confident that we wish to work together to these agreed terms.
 No deposit shall be taken until You are completely happy with, and clear about,